AP-Ngcobo/GYM_Management_App/README.md

 <img src="Gym.PNG">

 <h2> The App UI:</h2>
-The final UI should look like this ( the log attendance button will redirect to another form for tyhe attendance)
+The final UI should look like this ( the log attendance button will redirect to another form for the attendance)

 <img src="frm checkin.PNG">